awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_findings.md

    + A finding's **Action** section that can include the following information:
      + **Action type** – the finding activity type\.
 This value can be one of the following: NETWORK\_CONNECTION, AWS\_API\_CALL, PORT\_PROBE, or DNS\_REQUEST\.
 NETWORK\_CONNECTION indicates that network traffic was exchanged between the identified EC2 instance and the remote host\.
 AWS\_API\_CALL indicates that an AWS API was invoked\.
 DNS\_REQUEST indicates that the identified EC2 instance queried a domain name\.
 PORT\_PROBE indicates that a remote host probed the identified EC2 instance on multiple open ports\.
      + **API** – the name of the API operation that was invoked and thus prompted GuardDuty to generate this finding\.
+**Note**
+These operations can also include non\-API events captured by CloudTrail\.
+For more information, see [Non\-API Events Captured by CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-non-api-events.html)\.
      + **Service name** – the name of the AWS service \(GuardDuty\) that generated the finding\.
      + **Connection direction** – the network connection direction observed in the activity that prompted GuardDuty to generate the finding\.
 The values can be INBOUND, OUTBOUND, and UNKNOWN\.
 INBOUND indicates that a remote host initiated a connection to a local port on the identified EC2 instance in your account\.
 OUTBOUND indicates that the identified EC2 instance initiated a connection to a remote host\.
 UNKNOWN indicates that GuardDuty could not determine the direction of the connection\.
      + **Protocol** – the network connection protocol observed in the activity that prompted GuardDuty to generate the finding\.